yusufshakeel/dyScrollUpJS/README.md

 # dyScrollUpJS
-Small plugin that you can use in your website and blog to create "Scroll-to-top" button.
+This is a small JavaScript plugin that you can use in your website and blog to create "Scroll-to-top" button.

-And you can customize it too!
+It's free and you can customize it too!

 ### Status